-- Diphtheria—which causes a sore throat with thick covering in the back of the throat
+- Diphtheria—causes a sore throat with thick coating in the back of the throat

-- Tetanus—which causes painful muscle tightening all over the body; also known as lockjaw
+- Tetanus—causes painful muscle tightening all over the body; also known as lockjaw

-- Pertussis—which causes bad coughing spells that may occur at any age, but when it occurs in infants and young children, may make eating, drinking and breathing difficult; also known as whooping cough
+- Pertussis—causes bad coughing spells that may happen at any age; in babies and young children, it may make eating, drinking, and breathing hard

-It is given to children 7 years and older and to adults to protect against tetanus, diphtheria, and pertussis infections.
+It is given to children 7 years and older.
+It is also given to adults to protect against infections.

-The vaccine is given as an injection, usually into the arm or thigh.
+It is given as a shot in the arm or thigh.

-Tdap is routinely recommended for children aged 11 years or older, regardless of whether or not they completed the DTaP series.
+Tdap is given to children aged 11 years or older.
+It is given even if they didn’t have the DTaP series.
 Tdap can also be given to:

-- Children aged 7-10 years who have not been fully vaccinated
+- Children aged 7 to 10 years who have not been fully vaccinated

-- Children (aged 11 years and older) and adults who did not get Tdap should receive the vaccine followed by a tetanus and diphtheria (Td) booster every 10 years
+- Children (aged 11 years and older) and adults who did not get Tdap should get the shot.
+It should be followed by a tetanus and diphtheria (Td) booster every 10 years

 - Adults who have never received Tdap

-- Pregnant women (or adolescents) early in the 27-36 weeks gestation timeframe, for each pregnancy, even if they have received Tdap in the past
+- Women in their 27 to 36th week of pregnancy even if they have received Tdap in the past

-If you or your child have not been fully vaccinated against tetanus, diphtheria, and pertussis, talk to the doctor.
+If you or your child have not been fully vaccinated, talk to the doctor.

-Most people tolerate the vaccines without any trouble.
-The most common side effects are:
+Most people do not have any problems.
+The most common ones are: